Hokome/rise-artifact/docs/Ideas.md

 Upgrade logic should be in its own class.

+Playstyle system: some cards are restricted to a playstyle.
+Playstyle is selected at the beginning of the run but others can be acquired with expertise.

 ## Building ideas

 - Barrel sentry (very high fire rate, low damage and intensity, fires faster the longer it attacks)